Girrawheen Senior High School: Overview

 In 2014, Girrawheen Senior High School was selected as a site for a Clontarf Academy.
 The Clontarf Academy uses Australian rules football to improve the education, employment prospects and life skills of Aboriginal boys.

 Girrawheen Senior High School became an Independent Public School at the start of 2013.
 In 2015, the school started accepting year 7 students for the first time, alongside most other public high schools in the state.

 In 2021, Girrawheen Senior High School teacher, Charan Pabla, was named as WA Premier’s Secondary Teacher of the Year in the WA Education Awards.

 In 2022, Girrawheen Senior High School was named as the winner of the WA Education Awards for Excellence in Teaching and Learning.

+In 2025, Girrawheen Senior High School has been selected as one of four schools in Western Australia to participate in the Connected Community School trial as part of the $21 million initiative by the State and Federal Government.

 Academic results

 Girrawheen Senior High School consistently performs above like-schools in ATAR results.
 In 2016, the school had a median ATAR of 76.8 from 12 students, whereas like-schools had a median ATAR of 60.7.
 In 2017, the school had a median ATAR of 73.2 from 16 students, whereas like-schools had a median ATAR of 64.1.
 In 2018, the school had a median ATAR of 72.0 from 12 students, whereas like-schools had a median ATAR of 56.4.